jordan-public/flash-loan-unlimited-solana/README.md

 ![Flash Loan Facility](./Flash%20Loan%20Facility.png)

 1. The Flash Loan Facility borrows funds from its pool (PDA - Solana Program Derived Account) and transfers the borrowed funds to the user's program PDA.
-2. The Flash Loan Facility calls (via CPI - Solana Cross Porgram Invocation) the user-written program intended for execution of the Flash Loan transaction.
+2. The Flash Loan Facility calls (via CPI - Solana Cross Program Invocation) the user-written program intended for execution of the Flash Loan transaction.
 3. Having funds available, the user-written program permissionlessly calls a sequence of protocols it wants to utilize.
 4. Once the call to the user-written program returns, the Flash Loan Facility checks whether the loan is repaid along with the fee and otherwise it reverts